 Abstract

 This document contains questions about HEVC reference software capabilities and limitations for experimental uses.
-It was generated in response to comments and queries that arose in MPEG (see WG 11 output documents N16522 and N17133, and input m42109).
+It was generated in response to comments and queries that arose in MPEG (see WG 11 output documents N16522 and N17133, and inputs m42109 and m42150).

 It is requested to determine the extent to which these concerns are valid and whether it is feasible to extend the software to address the limitations.